kristy-fournier/PartyJukebox/readme.md

         - *Can only generate one song / 0.25 seconds, to avoid pinging the LastFM server too much*
     - Running with `--apikey (KEYhere)` sets the LastFM key for that run
         - If this is set to an empty string (Default) the app runs in non-art mode
+    - Running with `--directory (directoryOfmp3s)` allows for sound files to be in a different place
+        - Default `"./sound"`
+        - _This setting might be kinda iffy on Linux.
+You're on Linux just go and edit it if you have issues_
+        - __Make certain you only use forward slashes in your directory, even on Windows__
 - `songDatabase.json` stores all the information about each song in this format:
 ```
 [